 Equipped to Serve the Community.

-CJC employs 140 command, firefighters, and support staff trained and equipped to carry out the mission of the organization.
-CJC operates four engines, one ladder truck, and five paramedic ambulances full-time from 5 stations.
-There are 36 employees assigned to one of three shifts, and all are a firefighter, EMT or paramedic, and basic hazardous materials training.
+CJC employs 131 command, operations, and support staff trained and equipped to carry out the mission of the organization.
+CJC operates four engines, one ladder truck, and five full-time paramedic ambulances from 5 stations.
+There are 36 employees assigned to each of three shifts, and all are a firefighter / EMT or firefighter / paramedic, with basic hazardous materials training.
 In addition, some CJC members are trained to a higher level for response to either hazardous materials or special/technical rescue incidents.

 Education & Station Tours.

-In addition, operations crews conduct public education events and station tours, help with smoke detectors and batteries, and represent CJC in community events such as parades and fall festivals.
+In addition, operations crews help conduct public education events such as block parties, on site demonstrations at schools, and station tours.
+They also help check smoke detectors and change batteries, as well as representing CJC in community events such as parades and fall festivals.